Traditional Metal Braces

 Braces can straighten the teeth and align the bite properly.
 This improves dental health but can also be for cosmetic purposes.

-Which type of braces are the best?
+Which kind of braces are best?

 Each type of braces has its own advantages and disadvantages, your orthodontist can advise you which will work best with your bite.
 Metal braces are the most common, as they are effective and have been around the longest.